Logs4Days/Logs4Days/README.md

 ## Amazing Security Resources
 ### Blue Team 💙
 - <a href="https://github.com/skeeto/endlessh">Endlessh</a>: an SSH tarpit
+- More to come here later

 ### Red Team 🔺
-More to come here because @i506dk was making fun of my default readme >:(
+More to come here later

 <!-- Footer -->